-Bondholders' Risk with respect to Infectious Disease Outbreak

-The President of the United States of America issued a National Emergency Concerning the Novel Corona Virus Disease (COVID-19) Outbreak on March 13, 2020.
-The spread of the novel strain of coronavirus called COVID-19 has had, and likely will continue to have, a material impact on the State and national economies and, accordingly, could have a material adverse impact on the State's General Revenue Fund, which is the source of rental payments under the Lease for the Bond Service Charges on the Series 2021 Bonds.
+Bondholders' Risk with respect to Infectious Disease Outbreak and likely will continue to have, a material impact on the State and national economies and, accordingly, could have a material adverse impact on the State's General Revenue Fund, which is the source of rental payments under the Lease for the Bond Service Charges on the Series 2022 Bonds.
 After implementation of a phased vaccination program and with widespread access to vaccines now available, most COVID-19 health orders in the State were rescinded on June 2, 2021, in alignment with Centers for Disease Control guidelines.
 See APPENDIX A - INFORMATION CONCERNING THE STATE OF OHIO - FISCAL MATTERS - Outbreak of COVID-19 hereto for additional information.